AntonKanug/Price-Watch/README.md

 ## Price Watch

 A Web application to track prices of products from Amazon.
 Using the frontend all prices can be monitored with it's changes over time.
 When the price of a product changes an email is sent to user who are monitoring the price of a product.
 The `Add Product` feature is currently under development.
+[Click here for a demo of the app ↗](https://www.youtube.com/watch?v=3Q5fvYWOT_U&feature=youtu.be)

 Frontend Built Using: `React, JavaScript, HTML, CSS, Material, Charts.js, Axios, npm, Adobe XD, Firebase`